 While cats enjoy sleeping next to a warm body, it’s cooled down by your feet, which stops the cat from overheating at night.
 A human’s body heat is mostly in the middle of the body, so most cats know to avoid this area during bedtime.

 Why Do Cats Attack Feet?

-When a cat pounces on your feet while you’re happily lying in bed, it comes as a bit of a shock – and it’s usually painful.
-Most of the time, your cat simply wants to play, but sometimes it is refining its hunting techniques, and your unfortunate feet are the catch of the day.
+When a cat pounces on your feet while you’re lying in bed, it comes as a shock.
+Most of the time, your cat wants to play, but sometimes it is refining its hunting techniques, and your unfortunate feet are the catch of the day.

 Cats like human feet are the ideal shape and size for them to catch.
 Cats are lone predators and stalk small prey animals like birds and mice, so feet make an easy ‘kill.’
 And most cats enjoy attacking or biting your feet while you’re sleeping as part of a fun game, especially if you join in by wiggling your toes or hiding feet under the covers.

 However, it’s important to consider that your cat could be attacking your feet out of boredom.
 If your cat lacks stimulation from toys or the outside world, it may use your feet as an outlet to expel energy.
-As a pet owner, you should consider offering your cat more opportunities to play.
+Consider offering your cat more opportunities to play.

 How to Stop a Cat from Attacking Feet

 Though your cat might be playing, they can become overly aggressive, causing painful bites and scratches.
 When this happens, it’s only natural that you would want to put a stop to it.
 There are many things you can do to encourage your cat to stay away from your feet, including the following: